x-guo001/Assignment-1-XG/README.md

     2. FASTq parser works correctly (2)
     3. Transcription function works correctly (2)
     4. Reverse Transcription function works correctly (2)

+    By the due date, if your FASTa parser or FASTq parser does not work, include comments on what you think the solution is and what you struggled with implementing for high partial marks.

 ## Tests (5 points)
     5. Write Positive Case unit tests (1.5)